ZacharyKeatings/StockTickerGUI/README.md

 #### Known Bugs:

 * Player name page: Names can be left blank
-* Main Game: When last player finishes turn on final round, game does not move to End Game.
-Instead round goes to max_round+1.
-Players get 1 more turn, then game hangs on last player.
 * Final results: Winner is not included in player ranking list
-* Stock value: use decimal datatype to prevent floating point rounding errors
 * Overall design needs improvement
 * About page: Needs improvement